boldbi/samples/README.md

 # Bold BI

-Bold BI by Syncfusion is a simplified yet comprehensive business intelligence solution to help you see clearly and act boldly.
-With Bold BI Cloud, even non-technical users can create storytelling dashboards in few clicks.
-Use Bold BI Enterprise to deploy BI behind your organization's firewall.
-Bold BI Embedded can integrate BI into an app via JavaScript SDK or IFrame with ease.
-Bold BI comes with a data integration platform to handle the toughest challenges in data preparation and integration.
+Bold BI by Syncfusion is a simplified yet comprehensive embedded business intelligence & analytics solution to help you see clearly and act boldly.
+With Bold BI, even non-technical users can create storytelling dashboards in few clicks.
+Deploy Bold BI behind your organization's firewall and integrate dashboards inside your application via JavaScript SDK or IFrame with ease.

+Bold BI also comes with a data integration platform to handle the toughest challenges in data preparation and integration.

-To get started with Bold BI, refer to this video - [What is Bold BI - Getting Started Tutorial for Beginners](https://youtu.be/YZTBpGokO7Y).
+To get started with Bold BI, refer to this video - [Getting Started with Bold BI](https://www.youtube.com/watch?v=sMPe2knTIls&list=PLyPmz-byf1UHTEr1DggtRxRzSYOzNWohk&index=1&t=2s).

-Sign up [Bold BI](https://boldbi.com) for free 15-day trial now.
+Sign up [Bold BI](https://www.boldbi.com) for free 15-day trial now.
 Unlimited Users.
 Unlimited dashboards.

 Subscribe to Syncfusion on YouTube: http://bit.ly/syncfusionyoutube